prevention-icon

 How to protect your home from termites

-At Allstate, we recommend having annual termite inspections for most homes and businesses, or more often if your location has a higher risk of a termite attack.
+At Allstate, we recommend annual termite inspections for most homes and businesses or more often if your location is at a higher risk of a termite attack.

 In addition to annual termite inspections, we recommend taking the following preventative measures to actively deter termites from entering your home in the first place: